 Auburn raptor center presenting Football, Fans and Feathers show on Fridays before home football games

-One of Auburn University’s most popular fall programs returns to offer fans the opportunity to see a raptor show and flight demonstration—the Southeastern Raptor Center’s Football, Fans and Feathers educational program, which will be held each Friday before home football games.
+One of Auburn University’s most popular fall programs returns to offer fans the opportunity to see a raptor show and flight demonstration—the Southeastern Raptor Center’s Football, Fans and Feathers educational program will be held each Friday before home football games.

-Tickets are $5 per person, with children under 3 admitted free, for the hour-long program, which begins at 4 p.m. at the center’s 350-seat Edgar B. Carter Educational Amphitheater located at 1350 Pratt-Carden Drive off Shug Jordan Parkway.
+Tickets are $5 per person (children under 3 are admitted free) for the hour-long program, which begins at 4 p.m. at the center’s 350-seat Edgar B. Carter Educational Amphitheater, located at 1350 Pratt-Carden Drive off Shug Jordan Parkway.
 Reservations are not required.
 Refreshments will be sold.
-A large attendance is expected, particularly at the November presentations.
-Gates will open at 3 p.m. and seating is first-come, first-served.
-Attendees are encouraged to purchase tickets in advance and arrive early as amphitheater seating is limited.

-During the show, hawks, falcons, eagles and other birds of prey are free-flown from towers and around the amphitheater, enabling visitors to see these raptors flying up close.
-The programs are delivered by Southeastern Raptor Center staff and volunteers.
+During the show hawks, falcons, eagles and other birds of prey are free-flown from towers and around the amphitheater, enabling visitors to see these raptors flying close.
+The programs are delivered by raptor specialist Andrew Hopkins, who is assisted by staff and volunteers of the Southeastern Raptor Center.

 Media interested in this story can contact Communications Director Preston Sparks at (334) 844-9999 or email@example.com.